SystemsApproach/security/infra.rst

 At this point we have created a set of bindings between public keys, which are held by entities such as Internet Registries, ISPs, and end customers, and IP address prefixes allocated to those entities.
-The next step is to create a Route Origin Authorization (ROA), which cryptographically associates a prefix with an AS that is authorized to originate routing advertisements for that prefix.
+The next step is to create a Route Origin Authorization (ROA), which is a cryptographically signed object that associates a prefix with an AS that is authorized to originate routing advertisements for that prefix.

-In our example above, *C* can create an ROA which it signs with its private key.
+In our example above, *C* creates an ROA which it signs with its private key.
 The ROA contains the AS number of *C* and the prefix or prefixes that it wishes to advertise.
-Anyone who looks at the ROA and the resource certificate chain that leads from the root CA to *C* can validate that it has been signed with the private key belonging to the entity authorized to advertise the prefixes in the ROA.
+Anyone who looks at the ROA and the resource certificate chain that leads from the root CA to *C* can validate that it has been signed with the private key belonging to C; they can also check that C is authorized to advertise the prefixes contained in the ROA.
 Because the ROA also contains the AS number for *C*, we now know that we should trust advertisements of this prefix if they originate from the stated AS.
-An ROA may also limit the maximum length of the prefix to protect against bogus advertisements of more specific routes to a sub-prefix.
+Furthermore, an ROA may limit the maximum length of the prefix to protect against bogus advertisements of more specific routes to a sub-prefix.

-The chain of trust established in the RPKI allows the recipient of an ROA to validate that the AS number in the ROA is authorized to orginate advertisements for the prefix or prefixes listed in the ROA.

 .. _fig-roa:
 .. figure:: figures/ROA-trust.png